Rockschool Exam Safety Guidance

 Here at RSL Awards, we’re doing everything we can to ensure students get rewarded for all their hard work by providing safe environments for them to take their Rockschool graded music exams.

-We’re delighted to bring you back a sense of normality with Rockschool’s winter face-to-face graded music exam period going ahead as planned.
-The safety of our candidates, examiners and centre partners is paramount and we will be implementing strict safety guidelines, as listed below, to ensure a safe examination experience and so candidates can enter for their exam with confidence before midnight on October 30th 2020.
+Rockschool’s winter face-to-face graded music exam period is going ahead as planned.
+The safety of our candidates, examiners and centre partners is paramount and we continue to adhere to strict safety guidelines, as listed below, to ensure a safe examination experience in accordance with government guidelines.

 Please note: guidance and documentation will be revised or updated as necessary in light of Government and Public Health England guidelines.This advice refers to all GME exams, including face-to-face, video submission, and live video exams.
 For exams where the examiner is not present, the advice should be adapted accordingly.